open-wa/wa-automate-nodejs/README.md

 ## Sending Location

 As of version 1.3.0 you can now send location!!
-You can't even do this in normal whatsapp web interface.
+You can't even do this in normal WA web interface.

 You need to pass the following params: